leverj/api/source/includes/_socket.md

 ### Authentication and connection related events
 |Event|Meaning|
 -----|-----
-|auth_error|You are using the wrong key or your clock is off
 |connect_error|There was an error trying to connect
 |connect_timeout|Can't seem to reach server
 |reconnect|Attempting reconnect (usually after laptop is reopened)